joshuaglenen/Cam-Monitor/README.md

 This project includes the design for a wireless camera with soc which connects to a handheld mointor with an optional phone pairing.
 Below are three sections:
 <li> A tutorial to connect an existing rtsp enabled camera to a custom monitor with motion/sound detection </li>
 <li> The design of a 2 axis rotating hd camera paired to a portable tablet monitor </li>
-<li> Design documents illustrating the circuit, pcb layout, and bill of materials </li>
+<li> Design documents illustrating the block diagram, circuit, pcb layout, and bill of materials </li>

 # Monitor prototype using commmercial rtsp camera
 This setup turns an Orange Pi Zero 3 into a dedicated baby monitor viewer with optional motion and audio detection, using a commercial RTSP-capable IP camera.